upsidedownbrain/isaac_analysis/README.md

 ## Acknowledgement
-If you use this data in a publication, please cite:
+If you use ISAAC analysis in a publication, please cite:

 J Caballero-Insaurriaga, JA Pineda-Pardo, I Obeso, A Oliviero & G Foffani, Non-invasive modulation of human corticostriatal activity.
 Proceedings of the National Academy of Sciences of the United States of America (2023) doi: 10.1073/pnas.2219693120